jeremyHixon/rational-option-page/README.md

 ## Retrieving Data

 The data is stored like all other options in the `wp_options` table.
-It can be retrieved using the `get_option()` function and passing the `menu_slug` of the page where the field(s) are located.
+It can be retrieved using the `get_option()` function and passing the `menu_slug` of the page where the field(s) are located with an underscore prepended and the string `_options` appended.
+For example, if your page's menu slug is `sample_page` you would retrieve the values by calling `get_option( '_sample_page_options' )`.
+This will return an array with your stored values.
 Read more: https://codex.wordpress.org/Function_Reference/get_option

 ## License
 [The MIT License (MIT)](https://github.com/jeremyHixon/rational-option-page/blob/master/LICENSE)